 Outer Banks Seafood Festival

 Finally, the Outer Banks Seafood Festival is a foodie event worth planning your vacation around.
-2019 will be the 8th year for this event where you can taste some of the best seafood on the planet.
+2019 was be the 8th year for this event where you can taste some of the best seafood on the planet.

 Eat, drink, and check out the displays celebrating the local fisherman who bring us the shrimp, fish, crabs, and other local seafood this area is known for.